 Our historical consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States and are presented in U.S. dollars.
-The selected historical consolidated financial information as of December 31, 2013 and 2014 and for the years ended December 31, 2012, 2013 and 2014 have been derived from, and should be read in conjunction with, the consolidated financial statements of Alcobra Ltd. and notes thereto appearing elsewhere in this annual report.
-The selected financial data as of December 31, 2011 and 2012 and for the year ended December 31, 2011 have been derived from the audited financial statements of Alcobra Ltd. not included in this annual report.
+The selected historical consolidated financial information as of December 31, 2014 and 2015 and for the years ended December 31, 2013, 2014 and 2015 have been derived from, and should be read in conjunction with, the consolidated financial statements of Alcobra Ltd. and notes thereto appearing elsewhere in this annual report.
+The selected financial data as of December 31, 2011, 2012 and 2013 and for the years ended December 31, 2011 and December 31, 2012 have been derived from the audited financial statements of Alcobra Ltd. not included in this annual report.